 How do I register if I am not already registered?

 You can register in person at your county's voter registrar's office.
 In most Texas counties, this office is located at the Tax Assessor-Collector's office.

 You can also register by mail by obtaining an application from your county registrar's office or pick up applications from libraries, government offices or high schools.
 You can also fill out the application online, print it off and mail it to your registrar's office.

 What kind of identification will I need when I go to vote?

-The following forms of photo identification can be used when voting:
+You can use one of the following forms of photo identification when voting:

 - Texas Driver's License, current or expired no more than four years;